dnanexus/UKB_RAP/nextflow/nextflow_on_cloudworkstation.md

-# Running Nextflow on cloud_workstation
+# Running Nextflow on Cloud Workstation

 You can set up Nextflow on a job running cloud_workstation.
 Below are the instructions on how to install `nextflow` and perfroom `nextflow run` on a cloud_workstation job.